 There are also many exceptions to the general laws.
 For instance, you can't write off the cost of unnecessary cosmetic surgery to improve your appearance.
 That generally means no face lifts, electrolysis or liposuction.
 But you can deduct cosmetic surgery that's needed to improve a deformity directly related to a congenital abnormality, an injury from an accident, or a disfiguring disease.

 A list of some other expenses that are eligible or ineligible for tax breaks appears in the right-hand chart.
 Here's a rundown of the basic rules:

 Medical deduction.
-Medical and dental expenses that are not reimbursed by insurance are deductible to the extent your annual total exceeds 7.5% of your adjusted gross income for 2020.
+Medical and dental expenses that aren't reimbursed by insurance are deductible to the extent your annual total exceeds 7.5% of your adjusted gross income for 2021 (and 2020).
 This can be a difficult threshold for many taxpayers to meet.
 To qualify for medical deductions, you must also itemize.